-The RACI maps tasks and deliverables against roles on your project, and decision-making and responsibilities are allocated to each project role using the above terms.
-So let’s look a little further at what each of these terms means.
+The RACI maps tasks and deliverables against roles on your project, and decision making and responsibilities are allocated to each role using the above terms.
+So let’s look a little further at what each of these terms mean.

 Responsible: Doing The Task

 This person actions the task or deliverable.
-They are responsible for getting the work done or making the decision.
+They are responsible for getting the work done or they are noted as the decision-maker.
 It can sometimes be more than one person, but try to minimize the amount of people involved.

 Can you have more than one Responsible in a RACI?

-If possible, try to have only one person Responsible for a particular task or deliverable in your responsibility assignment matrix.
-Sometimes, however, the Responsible individual will need support from another person to complete the task, or they may need someone to delegate to.
-In this case, you can mark more than one person as Responsible.
+If possible, try to have only one person responsible for a particular task or deliverable in your responsibility assignment matrix.
+Sometimes, however, the responsible party (an individual, hopefully) will need support from another person to complete the task, or they may need someone to delegate to.
+In this case, you can mark more than one person as responsible.

 Accountable: Owning The Task

 This person or role is responsible for the overall completion of the task or deliverable.
-They won’t get the work done, but are responsible for making sure it’s finalized.
+They probably won’t do the work themselves, but are responsible for making sure it’s finalized.
 Ideally, this should be one accountable person rather than a group to avoid confusion in terms of who actually owns the task.

-This person, role, or group will provide information useful to complete the task or deliverable.
+This person, role, or group will provide useful information for completing the task or deliverable.
 There will be two-way communication between those responsible and those consulted.
 This person is often a subject matter expert.

 Informed: Keeping Aware

 These people or groups will be kept up to date on the task or deliverable.
-This could be on progress, or when the task or deliverable is completed.
-They won’t be asked to give feedback or review, but they can be affected by the outcome of the task or deliverable.
-There should be one-way communication to these roles or groups.
+This could be updates and information provided about project progress or snags the team hits along the way.
+The informed party won’t be asked to give feedback or review specific items before they are completed, but they will be informed as appropriate.
+There is typically one-way communication to these roles or groups.

 What is a RACI model used for?